wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/db/sql/springboot-helloworld-db-postgres-pgadmin/README.md

 -----------

 ##### Goal
 The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework.
-This application uses database type **MySql**.
-Additionally tool **PhpMyAdmin** will be set up - it's console for MySql database.
+This application uses database type **Postgres**.
+Additionally tool **PgAdmin** will be set up - it's console for Postgres database.

-Tools MySql and PhpMyAdmin are set up by Docker Compose tool.
+Tools Postgres and PgAdmin are set up by Docker Compose tool.

 ##### Flow
 The following flow takes place in this project: